redhat-developer/kam/docs/journey/day1/README.md

 * The token is stored securely on the local file-system using key-ring.
 The key-ring requires a user-name and service-name to store the secret, the KAM tool stores the secret with the service-name `Kam` and the user-name being the `host name` of the pertaining URL (e.g. --gitops-repo-url).

 * If the token is set within the keyring, the keyring will not be prompted for in sucessive attempts of the `Bootstrap` and `Webhook` commands.
-The token can however be updated in the key-ring by passing the relevant flag (e.g. --git-host-access-token) using non-interactive mode.
+The token can however be updated at the time of bootstrap in the key-ring by passing the `--save-token-keyring` flag along with `--git-host-access-token` flag in the non-interactive mode of the bootstrap command.

 * When a token is not provided in the command flag, an attempt is made to retrieve the token from the keyring.
 If unsuccessful, the cmd will look for the access token in an environment variable whose variable naming convention is as follows, the hostname (e.g. github.com) is extracted from the value passed to the repository URL (e.g. https://github.com/username/repo.git),  where the `.` in the hostname is replaced by `_` and concatenated with `_TOKEN`.
 In this case, the environment varaible name will be `GITHUB_COM_TOKEN`.